chriscrond/kdesome/README.md

 I would like to thanks these folks:

-- Jerónimo Navavo, which after his [post](https://plus.google.com/113723455617885553999/posts/CXNR7dEjVbU) about awesome and Slackware community at Google+ gave me the sparks to try something different.
+- Jerónimo Navavo, which after his [post](https://plus.google.com/113723455617885553999/posts/CXNR7dEjVbU) about awesome in the Slackware community at Google+ gave me the sparks to try something different.

 - All the awesome [developers](http://awesome.naquadah.org/community/).

-- Luke Boham, whose GitHub repositories are state-of-the-art for any awesome enthusiast.
+- Luke Boham (@copycat-killer), whose GitHub repositories are state-of-the-art for any awesome enthusiast.
 KDEsome is entirely based on his awesome [Powerarrow Darker](https://github.com/copycat-killer/awesome-copycats).

+- Alessandro (@alecive at DeviantArt), from whom I took nm-applet icons borrowed from his stunning [kAwOken](http://alecive.deviantart.com/art/kAwOken-244166779) icon pack.

 ## Licenses